onox/orka/docs/numerics/filtering.md

 The filter requires two matrices, `Q`, the process noise covariance matrix, and `R`, the measurement noise covariance matrix.
-These two matrices determine how much weight is given to the prediction or measurement.
+These two matrices should be diagonal or block diagonal matrices and determine how much weight is given to the prediction or measurement.
 For example, if you have a very noisy sensor, the variances on the main diagonal of `R` will be quite large, and the filter will give more weight